-create_test is the tool that is used to test both CIME and CIME-driven models.
+create_test is the CIME tool used to execute the regression tests.
 It can be used as an easy way to run a single basic test or an entire suite of tests. create_test runs a test suite in parallel for improved performance.
 It is the driver behind the automated nightly testing of cime-driven models.